jaroslawr/notes/net/tcp.md

     In units of typical MSS:
     `62.5 MB / 1.5kB ~ 42 000`

+- Conditions necessary for `W` to able to grow to BDP:

+  - Send buffer on the sender side needs to be at least as large as BDP: OS needs to buffer all the data in the window so it can retransmit some of the data if necessary

+  - Receive buffer on the receiver side needs to be at least as large as BDP so that `rwnd` is not lower than `cwnd`

 ### Flow control

 - If sender fills the receive buffer faster than the receiver empties it, `rwnd` will eventually become zero

-    - When `rwnd` becomes zero, the sender launches a persist timer, when the timer fires a zero-window probe is sent: a segment carrying only a single byte of data (other than the header)
+    - When `rwnd` becomes zero, the sender launches a persist timer, when the persist timeout elapses a zero-window probe is sent: a segment carrying only a single byte of payload

-    - The timer fires repeatedly until an ACK segment opening the window arrives from the receiver
+    - The timer is repeatedly installed with increasing timeout until an ACK segment opening the window arrives from the receiver, similarly to the retransmission timer

 ### Congestion control